Home » Holiday homes »

 Researching buying a property abroad

 Researching where to buy a holiday home typically involves far more than finding beautiful neighbourhoods and nearby amenities.
+First, investigate the typical properties in the area.
+In doing so, you’ll find out how sales prices differ according to the type of property.

-For instance, it’s best practice to investigate the kind of properties that are most common in the area you are targeting.
-In doing so, you will find out how sales prices differ according to the type of property.
 What’s available may shape your decision on the locations you consider.
 But you’ll also have more clarity on what properties are most appealing to you and holidaymakers.
 Is it a chalet in a winter wonderland?
 Or perhaps, a villa with a pool by the sea?
-You’ll be better equipped to narrow your search parameters by fixating on a particular property.
+You’ll be better equipped to narrow your search parameters by fixing on a particular property.

 Further considerations for drafting a shortlist might include: